 New Jersey employers experienced a fright just days before Halloween.
 On October 29th the Paid Sick Leave law went into effect striking fear in many who scrambled to comply.

 The law requires employers of all sizes to provide up to 40 hours of paid sick leave per year.
-What sounds straightforward is complicated by the long list of reasons an employee can call out sick and the vague doctor’s note guidelines.
+What sounds straightforward is complicated by the long list of reasons an employee can call out sick.

 The law requires employers to commit to a 12-month period “benefit year” and review all current time off policies and procedures.
 “Front load,” took on a new meaning.
 Not a washer/dryer style, it is one of two ways (along with accrual) that employers can choose from to provide employees their earned sick leave.